abinit/abinit/doc/tutorial/tdepes.md

     cp ../tdepes*in ../tdepes*files .

-Then, edit the [[tests/tutorespfn/Input/tdepes_1.files]] to modify location of the pseudopotential file (from the Work subdirectory, the location is ../../../Psps_for_tests/6c.pspnc) or copy it inside the Work directory.
+Then, edit the [[tests/tutorespfn/Input/tdepes_1.files]] to modify location of the pseudopotential file (from the Work subdirectory, the location is ../../../Psps_for_tests/6c.pspnc, although you might as well copy the file 6c.pspnc in the Work directory, in which case the location is simply 6c.pspnc).
 Finally, issue

     abinit < tdepes_1.files > tdepes_1.stdout